seveibar/skills-and-patterns/navigating-a-react-project/README.md

 > Note: Notice the "<" character at the beginning of the search term.
 This is essential to finding the usage!
 Don't
 > search for the component name without the "<" character to find usage!

+## Reading a Component

+Many slow developers read a React file from the top to the bottom. **Don't read a React file from the top to the bottom**.

+**When you open a React file, you'll almost always want to look the children it renders.
+Quickly scan the document for where it returns it's children and start there.
+When you need to add things, you'll go up to add imports or props.**